aardvarkpepper/blackjack20230620/README.md

 On player turn, entering 0 to exit just exits readline.
 The promise is never fulfilled, but maybe that's not an issue?

 Transitioning between turns is abrupt, perhaps insert "press enter to continue".

+If blank card not implemented, have to re-initialize deck every round, or otherwise do something to fix when cards run out of deck.